xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

 some input nodes, will search for nodes matching the provided XPath expression.

-You may wonder that if `xf:select` is already selecting nodes from the input document.
-Why did I wrap it in `xf:extract`?
+You may wonder why, if `xf:select` is already selecting nodes from the input document, I wrapped it in `xf:extract`?
 When I tested this I found 131 stories with `xf:select`.
 This is caused by a 'story' article wrapped inside another one.
 The `xf:extract` will ensure that only the unique nodes are returned and no node will also be a descendant of